eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 | Option 2 – AP with centralized trust anchor CA | The Trusted List is expected to be very small in size. ​<br><br>The validity period of the Trusted List may be relatively long (e.g., one year), allowing Relying Parties to cache the Trusted List locally and download a new version only upon expiration. | The Trusted List Provider or Registrar is responsible for operating the AV trust anchor PKI. <br><br> Information about the AP is not included in the Trusted List; instead, Relying Parties must follow the URL provided in the AP certificate to access the relevant AP information.

 # 5. Age Verification Profile
-An age verification profile is defined in Annex 4.
+An age verification profile is defined in Annex A.

 # 6. Features of the White-Label Toolbox